-In the event that you actually need to use your survival kit in an emergency situation, it is likely that time would be of the essence.
+In the event that you actually need to use your survival kit in an emergency situation, it is likely that time will be of the essence.
 You may need to locate a certain first aid supply quickly or get a clean diaper or wipe for your child.
 Your family will be hungry and you don’t want to dig through / remove everything in your kit looking for the oatmeal packets you think you included!

-So this week’s challenge is simple: make a list of everything in your kit by category and note where it is in the pack (front pocket? at the bottom? near the top?).
+Create an overall “master” list and note where each category is in your pack (front pocket?
+At the bottom?
+Near the top?).
 Then, put that list either at the very top of your pack or with your important documents folder.

 How About You?

-|Week #25: Rotate||Week #1: Packaging Your Kit||Week #1: Packaging Your Kit||Series Into: Survival Kit Series, A Week|
+|Week #24: Organize and pack||Week #26: The List||Week #1: Packaging Your Kit||Series Into: Survival Kit Series, A Week|